Admissions & Records Office

 - Register into a class at another school in our District.
 You application at City College allows you to enroll anywhere in the LA Community College District.
-Go to www.lacolleges.net to view all district course offerings.
+To view all district course offerings.

 - Try to keep adding the course.
 If someone drops, space may become available in the class.